iml130/lotlan-scheduler/README.md

     value
 end

+template Sensor
+    sensorId
+    type
+end

 ###
-# Initiation of the two Positions goodsPallet and warehousePos1
+# Initiation of the two Positions goodsPallet and warehousePos1 and one sensor buttonPallet
 ###
 Position goodsPallet  # Using the Primitive Position
     type = "pallet"